Mary Jane Warfield Clay: Lucy Stone visit, 1888

 In October 1888 Lucy Stone stayed with Mary Jane Warfield Clay in Lexington just before the AWSA convention that took place that year in Cincinnati.
 Stone invited Laura Clay to give a speech at the convention, and they worked on how the state suffrage association could be revitalized.
-Soon thereafter a group of activists formed the new Kentucky Equal Rights Association (KERA) on November 21, 1888, and M.J.
+Soon thereafter a group of activists formed the new Kentucky Equal Rights Association (KERA) on November 21, 1888.
+M.J.
 Warfield Clay was a founding member and financial supporter.

 Later life and death

-Throughout her life as a divorced woman, she successfully managed her own 350-acre farm in Richmond while living in Lexington.
+Throughout her years as a divorced woman, Clay successfully managed her own 350-acre farm in Richmond, while living in Lexington.
 In 1886, Cassius M. Clay published his memoirs which contained malicious descriptions of his former wife.

 She died April 29, 1900, at her home in Lexington.
 She is buried in Section J, Lot 6 of the Lexington Cemetery in Lexington, Kentucky.